a-type/giphy-test/README.md

 ### Prettier, always

 I adopted Prettier a few years ago and now I can't live without it.
 In my opinion it's a no-brainer for teams of any size.
 Prettier is not just about code style opinions, it's about freeing up my headspace from having to think about whether I was supposed to put the ternary operator characters on a new line or not.
 I can just focus on the logic, hit save, and the code sorts itself out.
 It really has been an unexpected game-changer for my efficiency.

+### Testing

+I'll admit up front I don't do test-driven development universally.
+Like many techniques, I find it has a place.
+I generally will write unit tests first if I know there is a well defined, small unit of behavior and I have ideas about the expected outcomes.
+But I find in a lot of projects, especially explorations like this one, if I write tests first they quickly become irrelevant as the implementation draws out new details I didn't anticipate.

+For this project, I opted to wait until the end for testing, and I used it concisely to ensure I'd covered some corner cases and double-check that my behaviors worked as expected.

+### Masonry grid

+Initially, I used an out-of-the-box grid solution from Giphy to implement the requirements.
+However, I grew a bit dissatisfied with some aspects of the usage.
+Since I had a good chunk of time remaining, I decided to try making my own masonry layout, since I already understood the theory of it.
+I also wanted to incorporate element virtualization (windowing / culling), because rendering hundreds of GIFs as you scroll takes a toll on performance.
+I was able to accomplish these objectives, although it did comprise the bulk of the work.
+There's more detail in the devlog.

 ## Devlog